supun007/draw-image-outline/README.md

-# Creately Challenge - Find outlines of shape
+# Creately Challenge - Find outlines of shapes
 For a given image (transparent or white back ground), to find out the outline of the visible edges is little tricky since each and every pixel have to be assess to get a smooth result.

 #### Best solution